 Last weekend’s Children’s Miracle Network fundraiser was a huge success.
-A day of fishing with me was auctioned off to a jewelry buyer from
+A day of fishing with me was auctioned off to a jewelry buyer from India.
+He’s definitely passionate about bass fishing.
+It was a pleasure to spend the day with him chasing bass.

 Of course, the pleasure that really mattered was to be able to help raise funds for an organization that helps children.
 There were a bunch of guys from B.A.S.S. there contributing and working hard to make everything a success, as well as a bunch of people who donated their time and money to the cause.
 I’d like to name them because they deserve to be recognized.
 I’m not going to, though, because I’ll leave somebody out, sure as the devil.
 And I don’t want to do that.